thinkxis/gateway/npci-payment-gateway.md

-building payments gateway from scratch using npci stack
+building payments gateway from scratch then integrating npci tech stack with it.
 # Author: Dipesh Bhoir
 In our case, we’re going to build a simple API Gateway for the entry of our microservice.
 So, the API Gateway will implement all of these functions below:
 - Basic Authentication